Internal Trade & Interprovincial Cooperation

 The State of Internal Trade:

-To mark the fifth anniversary of the Canada Free Trade Agreement, CFIB created a new report card to grade government progress on internal trade.
+To mark the sixth anniversary of the Canada Free Trade Agreement, CFIB created a new report card to grade government progress on internal trade.
 The report grades governments in three areas:

 Recent Media Releases